FOOD FOR DAILY USE

 This is an excellent product for development and required on the diet.
 You may use sea salt liberally.
 In fact, restricting your intake of natural sea salt is quite harmful.

-Preferred brands are Hawaiian Bamboo Jade and Hain sea salts.
-The former is sold via the internet.
-Celtic Salt is not quite as good because it is from a contaminated area of the ocean.
+NEW.
+We no longer recommend Hawaiian Jade Sea Salt.
+They have altered it.
+Instead, a good brand at this time is Alaea Hawaiian Sea Salt.
+Hain sea salt is not too bad.
+Others tend to be worse.
+For example, Celtic Salt is not quite as good because it is from a contaminated area of the ocean.
 For details, read Salt.

 (A newer recomMendation.)
 All adults need 1 teaspoon daily of nutritional yeast.
 This is not the same as brewer’s yeast.